RoboTuan/GTASynthReid/README.md

 * `c1` means that this bounding box was recorded by the camera 1 in this sequence (there can be up to 2 cameras in each sequence)
 * `0396` is the frame number

 In the dataset with the training-testing splits, instead of `c1` or `c2` you will find the unique identifier of the camera (from 1 to 19), such as `c08`.
-There is a [script](https://github.com/RoboTuan/Pedestrian_reID/blob/main/Scripts/training_dataset.py) that transforms the dataset from the first namining to the second one.
+There is a [script](https://github.com/RoboTuan/Pedestrian_reID/blob/main/Scripts/training_dataset.py) that transforms the dataset from the first namining convention to the second one.